How does counselling work?

 Counselling sessions typically last 50 minutes.
 At the first session, you can talk over the reasons for seeking counselling and together with your counsellor decide on the most appropriate way forward.
 Some find this session sufficient on its own; others will want ongoing individual counselling or referral to other help.

 Single person not working and on means-tested benefits £10.00 (the waiting list is closed at present)

 Single person working and on low-income £20.00

-Couples’ counselling, working and on low income £40.00
+Couples’ counselling and family counselling, working and on low income (£16 K or less) £40.00

-Our low cost therapy fee is aimed at poor clients on means-tested benefits.
+Our low cost therapy fee is aimed at fairly applying means-tested benefits.
 Our experience so far suggests that our clients who fall into this bracket view this as acceptable.

 Waiting List Policy

 There are times when the wait for counselling is longer than we would like.
 This happens when the demand for counselling is greater than the number of appointments we can offer, but it is also due to a minority of people not confirming or not keeping appointments – and thus the appointments are ‘wasted’.
 To reduce waiting times for everyone, we have the following policy:

 Priority on our waiting list takes into account the severity or urgency of your situation and the length of time you have been waiting.
 When an appointment offer is made we ask that you confirm it by a given date.
 Provided you do this your appointment is secure.
 However, if you do not respond we will reallocate the appointment to someone else.
 If you do not attend a confirmed appointment we will normally, at your request, reinstate you on the waiting list but only from the date of your request.